oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/lead.md

 #### update_relationship

-Update an account the opportunity is created for.
+Replace the account record a specific opportunity record is created for.

 {@request:json_api}
 Example: